willhunt914/CirclePython/README.md

 ### Reflection
-This assignment was pretty easy because I had the wiring and code already and I had no problems doing it.
+The assignment was kind of hard because I think VS code was down but if it wasnt I think it would have worked hopefully.